Exquisite Traditional Art

 Along with instruction in technique you will be introduced to the symbolism and colour usage that form part of the tradition of Japanese Embroidery.

-Please note that prices are listed per person.
+Please note that prices are listed per person; materials are not included.

 Jackie Hall has worked with needlecraft for over 20 years and Japanese Embroidery for 18 years.
 She has exhibited in England, New Zealand, and United States and at the World Exhibition in Tokyo.